qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 [Portal Attributes](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portal-Attributes)

+You can edit the portal shape by editing the NBT tag of `width`, `height`, and `specialShape`.

+If the NBT tag `specialShape` is present, the shape will be determined by `specialShape`, otherwise `width` and `height`.

-You can edit the portal shape by editing the NBT tag of `width`, `height`, and `specialShape`. `specialShape` is a number list, every 2 numbers represent a 2D point and every 3 points represent a triangle.
+`specialShape` is a number list, every 2 numbers represent a 2D point and every 3 points represent a triangle.
 But after editing the shape, artifacts may appear.
 Some sections in the portal are not rendered, some sections behind the portal are not rendered.
 This is due to this mod's frustum culling rendering optimization.
 To fix the artifact, you need to assure that every triangle in `specialShape` does not exceed the rectangle area defined by `width` and `height`.
 And the rectangle area defined by `cullableXStart`, `cullableXEnd`, `cullableYStart`, and `cullableYEnd` does not exceed the portal shape.

 ## Create the Portal that Points to Different Destinations for Different Players